revgizmo/scrabble_word_solver_python/README.md

 3. Checks each permutation against the dictionary
 4. Calculates Scrabble scores for valid words
 5. Sorts results by score (descending)

+## Web App Features

+- **Responsive Design**: Works on desktop, tablet, and mobile
+- **Real-time Validation**: Input validation with visual feedback
+- **Loading States**: Visual feedback during word generation
+- **Copy to Clipboard**: One-click copying of words
+- **Score Highlighting**: Color-coded scores (high/medium/low)
+- **Keyboard Shortcuts**: Ctrl+Enter to solve, Escape to clear
+- **Error Handling**: User-friendly error messages

+## Deployment

+### Heroku Configuration

+The application includes all necessary files for Heroku deployment:

+- `Procfile`: Tells Heroku to run the Flask app with gunicorn
+- `runtime.txt`: Specifies Python 3.11.7
+- `requirements.txt`: Lists all Python dependencies

+### Environment Variables

+No environment variables are required for basic functionality.
+The dictionary file is included in the repository.

 ## Contributing